varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 > BimlFlex Docs: [](xref:bimlflex-ssis-using-powershell)
 > BimlFlex Docs: [](xref:bimlflex-ssis-deployment-using-deployment-wizard)

 ### ADF Environment and Orchestration (ADF Only)

 In addition to the common Azure artifacts, an Azure Function Bridge is also created and deployed to allow the use of Snowflake inside ADF as a target warehouse platform.
-The process of deploying the Azure environment and ADF orchestration while itself remains unchanged.
+The process of deploying the Azure environment and ADF orchestration itself remains unchanged.

 Ensure these commonly missed steps are performed: